mattchx/leadgen-london-landscape/notes/currentTask.md

 - Responsive design maintaining mobile-first approach

 ### Next Steps
 Task completed.
-The "5 Tips for a Beautiful Lawn" section has been replaced with a single hero image in `index.html`.
+The "Request Your Free Quote" button in the second section has been updated to stand out more, and images/image placeholders have been added to the Services section cards and testimonials in `index.html`.